pce-devel/huc/examples/asm/elmer/ted2-bios-usbcd/readme.txt

      In a Windows Command Prompt, this can be done with ...
      "copy /b ted2romcd.pce + mygame.ovl test.pce"

-  4) Upload the combined image to you TED2 with Krikzz's "turbo-usb.exe".
+  3) Upload ted2usb.pce to your TED2 with Krikzz's "turbo-usb.exe".

-  5) The System Card will startup, then automatically boot the CD that is in the drive, in order to initialize the CD as normal, but then it loads your game overlay from the ROM instead of the CD.
+     The System Card will startup, then automatically boot the CD that is in the drive, then it waits for you to upload a CD overlay to run.

+  4) Upload your game's SuperCD overlay with Krikzz's "turbo-usb.exe".

      This avoids the need to burn a CD-R disc every time that you want to test some code on a real PC Engine CD-ROM.